Tomo-74/projects/ccc/README.md

 		[thomaslonowski@onyxnode56 ccc]$ cat o.txt
 		<letters 10> <lower consonants 7> <lower vowels 3> <upperVowels 0> <digits 0>

+- After compiling and running, project directory can be cleaned up with the following command: make clean
+- Analysis of the program's memory usage can be seen with the following command: make valgrind

 ***************************************************************
  Valgrind documentation: program halts with no memory leaks